CollarNetworks/protocol-core/devdocs/2024-jun-internal-review-draft.md

     - "Unwind" takes a pair of NFTs (owned by same owner at that point), burns them, and releasing the funds.
     - This way any lender can buy out their portion of user's position from the user or any user can buy out the lender portion from any lender.
     - Rolls: a RollEscrow contract is created, where the user can escrow their borrow positions during a roll request.
 If the lenders take it, the escrow takes the lender's side burns the old, releases funds, and creates a new position sending the new position NFTs to original user and lender.
 If the deal doesn't go through, the user can take back their original position.
+- **Refactor things now vs. later.
+Why now?:**
+  - make design simpler and safer
+  - make code smaller shorter (cheaper, less liability)
+  - try to suit future features better (unwinds / rolls)
+  - remove deeper issues that stem from design
+  - takes advantage of existing logic and flows, but reorganizes them differently
+  - iterating on architecture makes sense now vs. later:
+    - already much more clarity on needs and current limitations
+    - much easier to refactor things early: less complexity, less testing changes, FE changes
+    - before audits is better, otherwise audits are wasted
+    - very hard to update architecture later - unlike web2, can't swap / update back-end (data and funds are hard to migrate safely) because of how exposed and risky it is.